ParhamTaher/ClassRoomFinder/README.md

 ## Individual Contributions

 **Angela:** I used to be an English major, so writing is naturally my biggest strength.
 I took care of the documentation, and I took meeting minutes for each meeting.
 By doing this, I helped the group to organize their workflow.
-I also did some coding, creating some backend get requests and the first iteration of the frontend of the login page.
+Although I had never used node.js, I did some coding, creating some backend get requests and the first iteration of the frontend of the login page.

 **Bence:** Front-end plan for both mobile and desktop versions of the webapp (only ended up implementing desktop version), as well as a mockup to use in the demo.
 I had little experience with node.js and html, so in the front-end design phase I took on other tasks while I learned what I could from our team’s implementation.